 - Official approval will be the approval letter from the department outlining the number of positions, hours per week and number of weeks approved, regardless of what is requested at time of application

-- If approved, employers must provide to the department, the name of the intern that will be hired within 21 calendar days of the approval date, along with a completed Participant Information Form to confirm eligibility of the participant and is required by the Department of Innovation, Science and Economic Development Canada (ISED).
+- If approved, employers must provide to the department, the name of the intern that will be hired within 21 calendar days of the approval date, along with a completed Participant Information Form to confirm eligibility of the participant and meet accountability and reporting as required by the Department of Innovation, Science and Economic Development Canada (ISED).

 Maximum overall funding for an intern is $15,000 including wage subsidy and training costs.